sarch25/CHoCH-Indicator/README.md

 ## Summary

-I created and incorporated a Change of Character (CHoCH) indicator into trading strategy using Python programming, giving myself an effective tool for examining market patterns.
-The CHoCH indicator provides useful insights into market dynamics by analyzing price changes throughout prior candles, including Highs, Lows, Higher Highs, Higher Lows, Lower Highs, and Lower Lows.
-I developed a flexible indicator that improves trading performance and profitability by spotting changes in market character.
-This helps traders make well-informed decisions and maximize their trading strategies.
+The Change of Character (CHoCH) indicator is a Python-based tool for identifying potential trend reversals in market structure.
+It works by analyzing key price movements, including Highs, Lows, Higher Highs (HH), Higher Lows (HL), Lower Highs (LH), and Lower Lows (LL).
+A CHoCH occurs when:

+- In an Uptrend, the price breaks below the most recent Higher Low (HL), signaling a potential shift to a downtrend.
+- In a Downtrend, the price breaks above the most recent Lower High (LH), indicating a possible move to an uptrend.

+This indicator provides traders with insights into market dynamics, allowing them to identify reversals and make informed trading decisions.

+Features of the CHoCH Indicator:
+- Dynamic Analysis: Tracks price changes across previous candles to detect shifts in market structure.
+- Trend Signals via EMA: Utilizes Exponential Moving Average (EMA) signals to classify trends as uptrend, downtrend, or neutral by checking price consistency above or below the EMA.
+- Pivot Identification: Implements a custom Python function (isPivot) to detect pivot (fractal) points, classifying candles as pivot highs, lows, or both based on neighboring price data.

 ![Screenshot 2024-04-08 102608](https://github.com/sarch25/CHoCH-Indicator/assets/130470960/df31afee-557f-4f55-adc1-764dfcfe7d7b)